 The OcuPlan package prices for patients are calculated by adding together your optometry fees for providing OcuPlan investigations, either the new or follow-up consultant consultation fees as relevant, and our administration fees for providing this service.

 Ocular investigations should be performed in a safe and appropriate clinical setting that reflects the standards that OcuPlan would expect of all of its providers.

 You agree to:

-(b) comply with all necessary statutory or legal requirements, including if relevant to be regulated by the Care Quality Commission and any other health and safety regulations;
+(b) comply with all necessary legal and regulatory requirements of your profession, including if relevant to provide investigations in a site approved by the Care Quality Commission;

-(g) ensure that each health care professional employed or engaged by you to perform the Diagnostic Tests for a Member has the qualifications, skills and expertise necessary for the work to be performed and is registered with the relevant professional body;
+(f) ensure that each health care professional employed by you to perform OcuPlan investigations has the correct qualifications, skills and experience and is registered with the relevant professional body.